-Public Information Meeting Scheduled for March 30 in Jasper to Discussa Voluntary Watershed-Based Management Plan for the Buffalo River Watershed
+Public Information Meeting Scheduled for June 8 in Marshall to Discuss a Voluntary Watershed-Based Management Plan for the Buffalo River Watershed

-The Arkansas Natural Resources Commission (ANRC), in cooperation with the Beautiful Buffalo River Action Committee (BBRAC), has scheduled its second public information meeting regarding the development of the voluntary watershed-based management plan for the Buffalo River Watershed.
-The meeting will be March 30, from 1 p.m. to 3:30 in Jasper at the Carroll Electric Community Room.
-It is on the north end of Jasper, just off Highway 7, near Subway.
+The Arkansas Natural Resources Commission (ANRC), in cooperation with the Beautiful Buffalo River Action Committee (BBRAC), has scheduled its third public information meeting regarding the development of the voluntary watershed-based management plan for the Buffalo River Watershed.
+The meeting will be June 8, from 1 p.m. to 3:30 in Marshall at the Searcy County Civic Center.
+It is located on Zack Road, a little more than a mile off U.S. Hwy 65.
+Attendees should turn north on Zack Road off Hwy 65, next to Harps Supermarket, and then drive a half mile and follow Zack Road as it turns left (west).
+Drive three-fourths of a mile, and the Civic Center is on the left.
 The meeting is free and everyone is welcomed to attend.

-This is the second of four meetings that will be held during the next 12 months to gather public input and to explain the process that will be followed in the development of the non-regulatory watershed-based management plan for the Buffalo River and its tributaries.
-The first meeting, which had an attendance of approximately 130, was held in Marshall in December.
-A summary of the December Marshall meeting is available at the www.Arkansaswater.org site by accessing the link to the meeting summary.
+This is the third of four meetings to gather public input and to explain the process that will be followed in the development of the non-regulatory watershed-based management plan for the Buffalo River and its tributaries.
+Summaries of the Dec.
+8, 2016, meeting in Marshall and this year’s March 30 Jasper meeting are available at the www.Arkansaswater.org site by accessing the link to the summaries.

-The purposes of the Jasper meeting include the following:
+The purposes of the upcoming Marshall meeting include:

 - Describe the next steps in the planning process.